nrfconnect/sdk-nrf/samples/bluetooth/central_and_peripheral_hr/README.rst

 ------------------------------------
 1. |connect_terminal_specific|
 #.
 Reset the development kit.
 #.
-Start `nRF Connect for Desktop`_ and select the connected dongle that is used for communication.
+Start `nRF Connect for Desktop`_.
 #.
+Open the Bluetooth Low Energy app and select the connected dongle that is used for communication.
+#.
 Open the :guilabel:`SERVER SETUP` tab.
 #.
 Click the dongle configuration and select :guilabel:`Load setup`.
 #.
 Load the :file:`hr_service.ncs` file that is located under :file:`samples/bluetooth/central_and_peripheral_hr` in the |NCS| folder structure.
 #.
 Click :guilabel:`Apply to device`.
 #.
 Open the :guilabel:`CONNECTION MAP` tab.
 #.
-Click the dongle configuration(gear ikon) and select :guilabel:`Advertising setup`.
+Click the dongle configuration (gear icon) and select :guilabel:`Advertising setup`.

    The current version of nRF Connect can store the advertising setup.